-Description: This unit focuses on teaching in bilingual and multilingual and multicultural settings.
-You will investigate the cognitive, cultural, psycholinguistic and social issues involved in bilingualism and multilingualism in senior secondary school.
-The unit connects with your professional experiences and supports you to articulate and reflect on important questions by investigating personal, school-based, theoretical and socio-cultural explanations of experiences in educational settings, including the principles underpinning the creation safe and secure classroom environments.
+Description:This unit focuses on teaching in bilingual, multilingual and multicultural settings.
+You will investigate the cognitive, cultural, psycholinguistic and social issues involved in bilingual, multilingual and multicultural teaching situations.
+The unit connects with your professional experiences and supports you to articulate and reflect on important questions by investigating personal, school-based, theoretical and socio-cultural explanations of experiences in educational settings, including the principles underpinning the creation of safe and secure classroom environments.